Vacuum Radiation Pressure Fluctuations and Barrier Penetration: Probability of Large Stress Tensor Fluctuations

 A useful set of compactly supported sampling functions is defined by

 where $0 < \alpha < 1$.
 (Units in which $\tau =1$, following the notation in Ref.~\cite{FF15}, are adopted temporarily.
 Later, we return to general units for $\tau $ when needed for clarity.)
 The corresponding functions of time, $f(t)$, are expressible in terms of Fox H-functions~\cite{Schneider,H-fnts}.
+For our purposes, we only require that Eq.~(\ref{eq:alpha}) hold asymptotically for $\omega \gg 1$.
+This will be sufficient to give the switching behavior which we now discuss.
+We will also require that $\hat{f}(\omega) \geq 0$.
 We can arrange for the initial switch-on of $f(t)$, to occur at $t=0$.
 In this case, the functional form of $f(t)$ as $t \rightarrow 0^+$ is

 where

 and